strvcom/android-chat-component/component_conversations.md

 ```

 ### Get realtime updates
 `ConversationRecyclerView` **is not lifecycle-aware**.
-You must manually
+You must
-configure when to start observing data and when to stop by calling
+configure manually when to start/stop observing data by calling
 `onStart()` and `onStop()` functions.
 A recommended way is to start
 listening in `onStart()` method and to stop listening in `onStop()`
-method.
+method of your activity/fragment.

 ```kotlin
 override fun onStart() {